LukasSusnjak/BillAid/README.md

   It's simple, you have to save your reciept as test.xlsx in the same folder where the code is, and then you run it throught the terminal with command: python3 bill.py

-IMPORTANT NOTE: Before using this program make sure you have python version 3 or later installed and that you have installed beautiful soup and selenium using pip.
+IMPORTANT NOTE: -Before using this program make sure you have python version 3 or later installed and that you have installed beautiful soup and selenium using pip.
-                It is possible that the code is buggy and that you might have to modify it since it is still in Beta Version.
-To change the cell in which you want to save the value just replace l16 with the cell you need(in the line 26 of code: cellFix = sheet['l16']
+                -It is possible that the code is buggy and that you might have to modify it since it is still in Beta Version.
+                -To change the cell in which you want to save the value just replace l16 with the cell you need(in the line 26 of code: cellFix = sheet['l16'] -You can use test.xlsx as you reciept template, or you can make your own and name it test.xlsx